 Solution: Begin by implementing just the channels that your customers will use the most.
 It can be counterproductive to start with too many channels, so start with a simple structure such as calling, live chat, and email.
 Over time, add more and monitor the usage of each one, aiming to capitalize on the most popular.

 Discover Top Omnichannel Contact Center Solutions

-Now that you understand what omnichannel customer service is, its benefits, and the best ways to offer it to your customers, it’s time to research omnichannel communication software solutions.
+Now that you understand what omnichannel customer service is, its benefits, and the best ways to offer it to your customers, it’s time to research omnichannel contact software solutions.